BEST GUIDE TO CHINA

 While the SARs have different arrangements for things like government, currency and education, the central Chinese government is tightening its grip on the SARs’ autonomy.

-See the Hong Kong travel guide.
+See my Hong Kong travel guide.

 Ruins of St Paul’s in Macau.
 Image by Kon Karampelas on Pixabay.